The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Coach companies||National Express|

 Coaches from Edinburgh to Birmingham cover the 244 miles (394 km) long journey taking on average 9 h 25 min with our travel partners like National Express.
 There are direct coach services available.
-While the average ticket price for this journey costs around £25, you can find the cheapest coach ticket for as low as £19.
+You can get the cheapest coach tickets for this journey for as low as £21, but the average price of coach tickets is £25.
 Travellers depart most frequently from Edinburgh Waverley and arrive in Birmingham, Coach Station.

-National Express 's current ticket policies due to COVID-19 for your coach between Edinburgh and Birmingham are the following:
+These are National Express 's ticket policies for COVID-19 for the coach between Edinburgh and Birmingham:

 The main carrier operating a coach service from Edinburgh to Birmingham is National Express.
 Services are inexpensive and relatively frequent with five or six services in operation, depending on the day.
 The coaches depart from Edinburgh Bus Station in Elder Street and arrive at Birmingham Coach Station.
 Most services between the two cities are direct, though some services involve changing at Glasgow Buchanan Street or at Leeds Coach Station.